Marketing On Snapchat - Everything You Need To Know

 3. Snapchat Ads

 With time Snapchat Ads evolved to include options like Geo-filters, Lenses, On-demand Geo-filters, Geo-stickers, Context Cards & Snap Originals (and, the list is steadily getting longer).
-Giving brands a plethora of options to drive engagement and interact with their customers.
+Giving brands a plethora of options to drive engagement and interact with their customers, marketing on Snapchat became easier.

 Understanding User Persona on Snapchat